sigvartmh/node.js_notifier/README.md

     npm install node-notifier
     npm install socket.io

 Note: Socket.io requires a C++ compiler due to a C/C++ addon.
-Read more about the [node-gyp](https://github.com/TooTallNate/node-gyp) if you have problems with installing socket.io or google it.
+Read more about the build system [node-gyp](https://github.com/TooTallNate/node-gyp) if you have problems with installing socket.io or google it.

 To run example: